jarpatus/docker-dovecot-rspamd/README.md

 ## Ports
 * 143 - IMAP, while STARTTLS is supported so is unencrypted connections so exposing this port is strongly advised against
 * 993 - IMAPS, encrypted, please use this
-* 11334 - Rspamd controller and Web UI, at minimum set RSPAMD_PASSWORD environment variable
+* 11334 - Rspamd controller and Web UI, at minimum set RSPAMD_PASSWORD or RSPAMD_PASSWORD_ENC environment variable but consided if this needs to be exposed at all

 ## Mounts
 You should use volumes or bind mounts for all following folders: